Connecting with local kids

 Mentor: Enjoy time with a child, usually during the lunch hour.
 Relationships are formed while playing games, laughing over a puzzle, finishing a craft.
 The library provides a quiet haven to get to know each other.
 If shooting basketball is your thing, the gym beckons!

 Madison Market: Hungry kids have a hard time learning.
-The Madison Market, a River Bend Foodbank pantry, offers families a chance to shop every second and fourth Tuesday of the month.
+Madison Market, a River Bend Foodbank pantry, offers families a chance to shop every second and fourth Tuesday of the month.
+Volunteers shop, transport, and stock this food pantry that offers fresh produce (some from St. Paul’s Community Gardens), frozen meat and seafood, milk, eggs, and a wide selection of boxed and canned food.
+St. Paul ministries intersect and also provide toiletries, diapers, and feminine care products for neighborhood families.

 Neighborhood Schools Partnership: Dana Welser